 When starting out as a UI designer, a large part of the learning curve is getting to grips with industry tools.
 Throughout the workflow, you’ll need various programs and platforms to achieve your goals—whether it’s communicating efficiently with your team or creating animations.

-Before we look at the UI toolset, let’s recap on what it is that UI designers actually do.
+Before we look at the most popular UI design tools, let’s recap what it is that UI designers actually do.

 UI design is all about how the user interacts with an interface: how do they get from one screen to another?
 What visual touch points do they encounter?

 This is all decided by the UI designer: they take the UX designer’s blueprint and turn it into something visual and interactive.
-In terms of day to day work, this involves everything from designing buttons to choosing colours and fonts, to prototyping and carrying out usability testing.
+In terms of day-to-day work, this involves everything from designing buttons to choosing colors and fonts to prototyping and carrying out usability testing.